JujuAdams/AssetBucket/project/README.md

 5. Call `AbPipeEnd()`.
 This will finalise the changes and start saving content to the project files on disk

 See `oTestBuckets` in the repo project for an example of use.

+### Bucket Structure

+Buckets are made from a single "header" JSON file that describes the bucket's contents and then one or more binary blob files that contains the raw data.
+There will always be one binary blob file which is called the "core" file.

+- The header contains the contents of the bucket as a plaintext JSON.
+This includes the names of datafiles, the names of sounds and their format (.wav or .ogg), and the names and properites of sprites

+- The core binary blob contains all datafiles and .wav sounds.
+The core blob itself contains no layout information and is pure appended data.
+The blob layout is stored in the header JSON

+- Separate binary blob files will be created for each sprite texture page and for each .ogg sound

+The name of the header JSON is named `ab_<xyz>.json` where `<xyz>` is the name of the bucket specified when calling `AbPipeBucketSprite()` etc.  Each binary blob file will be called `ab_<hash>_<index>.json` where `<hash>` is the MD5 hash of the bucket name and `<index>` is the zero-indexed ordinal number of the blob.